Site coordinators - what you need to do

 Obtaining Permission to Teach is a process that is initiated by an employing authority or school when they have met the requirements to apply as set by the Queensland College of Teachers.
-Although at any time a request can be made for someone (a QUT Faculty of Education student) to obtain permission to teach, the Faculty of Education does not support these applications.
-With the QUT Faculty of Education course structure as it is, students are expected to complete their final Professional Experience placement and unit followed by their QTPA and often other academic units before they have met all the course requirements for graduation which would be directly in conflict with a student working as a teacher on Permission to Teach.
+Although at any time a request can be made for someone (a QUT education student) to obtain permission to teach, QUT does not support these applications.
+With the QUT education course structure as it is, students are expected to complete their final Professional Experience placement and unit followed by their QTPA and often other academic units before they have met all the course requirements for graduation which would be directly in conflict with a student working as a teacher on Permission to Teach.

 Supervising teachers - what you need to do